RichardShi1/Used-Motorbike-Prices-Analysis/README.md

-# Case Study: Analysing the Sydney Used Motorbike Market
+# Case Study: Analysing the Sydney Used Motorbike Market 🏍

 ## Introduction
-This project, part of the Google Data Analytics Professional Certificate, aims to analyse the Sydney used motorbike market data to determine key factors influencing prices.
+This case study, part of the [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics), aims to analyse the Sydney used motorbike market data to determine key factors influencing prices.

 Employing the six-step process for data analysis, we derive insights to empower prospective buyers.

 ## Table of Contents